osmandapp/web/main/docs/user/plugins/external-sensors.md

 With the plugin for each external sensor available to the OsmAnd application, you can use these settings:

 1. All previously added sensors are divided into two lists: **Connected** and **Disconnected**.
-2. Each sensor in the list has a three-dot menu with settings:
+2. Each sensor in the list has a menu with settings:
     - **Disconnect** or **Connect** the sensor depending on its current state.
-    - **Settings** - opens a separate sensor screen with additional information on sensor type, battery level, data received, and settings for renaming, *forget sensor*, and for specifying wheel circumference.
+    - **Settings**.
+Opens a separate sensor screen with additional information on sensor type, battery level, data received, and settings for renaming, *forget sensor*, and for specifying wheel circumference.
 The sensor screen can be opened simply by tapping the field with the sensor name in the list.
-    - **Rename** - allows you to set your own name for the sensor.
+    - **Rename**.
+Allows you to set your own name for the sensor.
-    - **Forget** - sensor will be removed from the list, but can be paired with it again.
+    - **Forget**.
+The sensor will be removed from the list, but it can be paired again.
 - When the battery level of the paired sensor becomes less than 15%, a pop-up notification appears on the screen.